karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

    - If any residual “not found by the project service” errors remain, add a small, targeted mapping fallback per template; otherwise keep the current unified config.
+2. Templates:typecheck (minimal) — investigate failure
+   - Re-run with local tsc to capture diagnostics:
+     `npx tsc -p templates/minimal/tsconfig.json --noEmit`
+   - Address the first concrete error (likely a missing type mapping or dependency types) without relaxing rules.

 ## Completed (recent)
+- Templates: lint config coverage (second pass)
+  - Added templates/.check/tsconfig.eslintconfig.json and included it in the root ESLint parser projects so the second pass can type‑lint the unified templates ESLint config on Windows without project‑service errors.
 - Templates: minimal tsconfig + typecheck discovery
   - Added templates/minimal/tsconfig.json so ESLint’s projectService can map files on Windows and scripts/templates-typecheck.ts discovers the template.
-    Expect templates:lint to pass on Windows and templates:typecheck to run.
+    Expect templates:lint to pass on Windows and templates:typecheck to run.- README slimming
-- README slimming
   - Trimmed the README to essentials and linked to the docs pages (overview, getting started, CLI, middleware, templates, contributing).- Lint coverage (templates config)
   - Updated `templates:lint` to add a second pass with `--no-ignore` for